-The Japanese garden, with its many maple trees, is also a great place to engage in momijigari (red real nunning), the Japanese pastime of searching for the most striking shaded website for Foreign Residents in Tokyo Website for Foreign Residents in Tokyo leaves!
+The Japanese garden, with its many maple trees, is also a great place to engage in momijigari (red leaf hunting), the Japanese pastime of searching for the most striking shades of red leaves!

 The park is also well known for its many kinds of seasonal flowers that bloom throughout the year, including nanohana (rapeseed), tulips, hydrangeas, sunflowers, cosmos, camellias, and, of course, sakura (cherry blossoms).